ooni/spec/ooni-partnerships/ooni-partnership-program.md

 * increase transparency and public awareness about online censorship and other network anomalies

-* increase the stable collection of measurements across time
+* increase the continuous collection of measurements across time

 * improve the quality of collected measurements